-In June of 2020, the City closed Main Street to help support local businesses with outdoor dining space during the Coronavirus-19 (COVID-19) pandemic.
-The street closure consisted of movable traffic control devices and signage shown in Figure 2.
+In June of 2020, the City of Culver City (City) closed Main Street to help support local businesses with outdoor dining space during the Coronavirus-19 (COVID-19) pandemic.
+The street closure consisted of movable traffic control devices and signage.
 Main Street was reopened to vehicle traffic on May 6, 2022, per the City Council direction at its March 28, 2022 meeting.
+In June 2022, the City closed Main Street to vehicle traffic on weekends (Friday night to Sunday night) and on Tuesday afternoons for the Main Street Farmers Market.